Skip to content

 }

-The operators automatically uses POST method when you specify a payload.
+The operators automatically use POST method when you specify a body.

 Configure requests with headers, authentication, and other options for different API requirements.